 - Mediterranean Roasted Artichokes – by The Mediterranean Dish

 Asparagus is one of the first vegetables to pop up in the spring.
 It is rich in vitamins and minerals, including vitamin K, folate, copper, and thiamin.
-We love asparagus as it is not only delicious, but also quick and easy to cook.
+We love asparagus as it is delicious, quick, and easy to cook.

-When buying look for firm, moist and plump stalks with closed heads.
-Dry, woody or cracked stalks means they have been sitting on the shelf for a while and must be avoided.
+When buying, look for firm, moist, plump stalks with closed heads.
+Dry, woody or cracked stalks mean they have been sitting on the shelf for a while and must be avoided.

 The most common variety is green asparagus, but there is also white and purple asparagus!

-Broccoli Rabe is known by many different names - raab, rapa, rapine, rappi, turnip broccoli, and Italian or Chinese broccoli.
-The leaves, buds and stems of broccoli rabe are all edible.
-Rapini has a slightly bitter taste, which we really enjoy in Saag!
+Broccoli Rabe is known by many names – raab, rapa, rapine, rappi, turnip broccoli, and Italian or Chinese broccoli.
+The leaves, buds, and stems of broccoli rabe are all edible.
+Rapini has a slightly bitter taste, which we enjoy in Saag!

 It hits peak season in early spring, just in time for colorful spring dishes.
-Broccoli rabe is nutrient rich with loads of vitamins C and A, as well as potassium, along with a very low calorie content.
+Broccoli rabe is nutrient rich with loads of vitamins C and A, and potassium and is low in calories.

 Carrots are crunchy, tasty, and very nutritious.
 They are a powerhouse of the nutrient beta-carotene, which is helpful for healthy vision.
-You will find them in a range of colors, from the typical orange to purple and white.
-Eating carrots will also give you fiber, vitamin C, vitamin K and potassium.
+You will find them in various colors, from the typical orange to purple and white.
+Eating carrots will also give you fiber, vitamin C, vitamin K, and potassium.

-Carrots have a much longer growing season than some of the more delicate produce items.
-However you will find thin delicate baby carrots in spring.
-These are sweet, vibrant and very nutritious.
+Carrots have a much longer growing season than some other delicate produce items.
+However, you will find thin, delicate baby carrots in spring.
+These are sweet, vibrant, and very nutritious.

 - Roasted Carrot Fries